When a dog bites, the injured victim should not lose money, too.

-And as mentioned above, if a dog bite victim ventured into a home or yard where the dog was kept away from the public the victim may not have a claim.
+As mentioned above, if a dog bite victim ventured into a home or yard where the dog was kept away from the public the victim may not have a claim.

-Still there can be legal procedural violations, such as failing to file the suit within the two year statute of limitations (see “How would a dog bite lawsuit be pursued?” and “What evidence needs to be preserved?” below).
+Still, there can be legal procedural violations, such as failing to file the suit within the two year statute of limitations (see “How would a dog bite lawsuit be pursued?” and “What evidence needs to be preserved?” below).

 Dog bites are actually very common.
 More than four million people in the U.S. are bitten every year, and yet less than 1% of them receive compensation from insurance companies (payment is generally received from the dog owner’s property insurance policy).
 Insurance companies employ lawyers to fight claims, therefore a dog bite victim is greatly disadvantaged without an attorney.

 If the owner of the dog that bit you owns a home and carries property liability insurance or is a renter and has renters’ insurance, you may be able to collect against those policies.
 About 95% of property owners carry property liability insurance and 37% of renters carry liability insurance policies, according to the Insurance Information Institute.
 Even the owners of an apartment building may be found at fault in some instances.